A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras: Experimental Results

 \subsection{Results From Proposed Algorithm}

-In this subsection, we use the training data from one participant to train the regression model for the prediction of his/her testing session recorded a period of time later.
+In this subsection, we use the training data from one participant to train the regression model for the prediction of his/her testing session recorded later.
 We call the aforementioned training and testing procedure the \textit{participant-specific} mode in which the models are specifically learned for each participant.
 We will discuss the \textit{leave-one-out} mode of the performance of the proposed algorithm in Section~\ref{subsec:leaveoneout}.

 Fig.~\ref{fig::fig1} presents the learning results for all the participants using SVR for PU cases.
 Both training and testing sessions are shown for each participant.
-The SpO$_2$ curves in each session contain three dips that are resulted from breath holding, except for participant \#8 who had a shorter session due to limited tolerance of breath-holding.
+The SpO$_2$ curves in each session contain three dips that are resulted from breath-holding, except for participant \#8 who had a shorter session due to limited tolerance of breath-holding.
 For each participant, we provide the skin-tone information in the subplot and show the accuracy indicators, MAE and $\rho$, for SpO$_2$ prediction.
 In all training sessions, MAE is below $2.4\%$ and $\rho$ is above $0.6$.
-From this observation, we find that all the predicted SpO$_2$ signals in the training sessions are closely following the reference signals.
-Furthermore, all testing MAE values are within $1.8\%$, suggesting that those trained models adapt well to the testing data.
+From this observation, we find that all the predicted SpO$_2$ signals in the training sessions are closely following the reference \rev{signals' trends, despite the exact value differences between the predicted and the reference signals, such as the differences around the last dip for participant~\#13.} Furthermore, all testing MAE values are within $1.8\%$, suggesting that those trained models adapt well to the testing data.
 While there are a few cycles that the predicted signal does not fully follow the reference signal, such as the second dip for participant \#4 and participant \#11, the trends are consistent.

 Table~\ref{table:perform summary} summarizes the training and testing SpO$_2$ estimation performance of both LR and SVR based methods for both PU and PD cases.
 The best performance is achieved using SVR method in the PU case.
 We further examine the difference between the two regression methods using boxplots in Fig.~\ref{fig::boxplot}(a) that show the distributions of the correlation $\rho$ for testing by LR and SVR, respectively.
 Each boxplot in Fig.~\ref{fig::boxplot}(a) contains both PU and PD cases from all participants.
 The results are compared in terms of the median and the interquartile range (IQR).
 IQR quantifies the spread of the distribution by measuring the difference between the first quartile and the third quartile.
 The boxplots in Fig.~\ref{fig::boxplot}(a) reveal that the SVR method outperforms LR with a higher median of 0.68 compared to 0.59 and with a narrower IQR of 0.17 compared to 0.19.
 This suggests that there may exist a nonlinear relationship between the extracted features and the SpO$_2$ values.